kanryu/lodepng-turbo/README.md

 liblodepngturbostatic.a (lib) is a static library and can be statically linked to your library.
 In this case libdeflatestatic.a also needs to be linked.

-## for MSVC
+### for MSVC

-Attention: When using libpng-turbo with msvc, libraries built with msys2 (g++) can not be used because of different naming conventions.
+Attention: When using libpng-turbo with msvc, lodepng(-turbo) built with msys2 (g++) can not be used because of different naming conventions.

 In addition to msvc, g++ of msys2 is necessary for building this library.
 To build libdeflatestatic.lib in the msys2 environment first.